Connect with us

 Here is where intellectual humility can play a positive role in science.
 Intellectual humility is not skepticism.
 It does not imply doubt.
 An intellectually humble person may have strong commitments to various beliefs – scientific, moral, religious, political or other – and may pursue those commitments with vigor.
 Their intellectual humility lies in their openness to the possibility, indeed strong likelihood, that nobody is in possession of the full truth, and that others, too, may have insights, ideas and evidence that should be taken into account when forming their own best judgments.

-Intellectually humble people will therefore welcome challenges to their ideas, research programs that contrary to current orthodoxy, and even the pursuit of what might seem to be crackpot theories.
-Remember, in his time were convinced that Semmelweis was a crackpot.
+Intellectually humble people will therefore welcome challenges to their ideas, research programs that run contrary to current orthodoxy, and even the pursuit of what might seem to be crackpot theories.
+Remember, doctors in his time were convinced that Semmelweis was a crackpot.

 This openness to inquiry does not, of course, imply that scientists are obligated to accept theories they take to be wrong.
-What we ought to accept is that we too might be wrong, that something good might of the pursuit of those other ideas and theories, and that tolerating rather than persecuting those who pursue such things just might be the best way forward for science and for society.The Conversation
+What we ought to accept is that we too might be wrong, that something good might come of the pursuit of those other ideas and theories, and that tolerating rather than persecuting those who pursue such things just might be the best way forward for science and for society.The Conversation

 Michael Dickson, Professor of Philosophy, University of South Carolina